cslauv/webdev/README.md

    Also, please send out a message to slack to notify that there's a change waiting for approval.

-   **Here is the GitHub tutorial for those still learning: https://guides.github.com/activities/hello-world/**
+   **Here is the GitHub tutorial for reference: https://guides.github.com/activities/hello-world/**

     Let's finish this guys :)
 </p>